This post was updated on October 11, 2018

-This year’s record-setting flu season – which officially continues through May – is a stark reminder to always get the flu vaccine, practice proper hand hygiene, stay at home when you’re sick and seek care immediately if you have flu-like symptoms.
+Last year’s record-setting flu season – which ran from November 2017 through May 2018 – is a stark reminder to always get the flu vaccine, practice proper hand hygiene, stay at home when you’re sick and seek care immediately if you have flu-like symptoms.

-The numbers below illustrate just how bad this flu season was, as we compare the total number of flu cases to the 2016-17 flu season.
+The numbers below from the 2017-2018 flu season illustrate just how bad the flu season was, as we compare the total number of flu cases to the previous year’s flu season.
 These numbers represent total positive flu tests at Mission Health facilities in WNC, specific to the time frames denoted.

 - January 2018 saw more than five times the amount of flu cases than January 2017

-- Through March 22, 2018, flu cases were pacing nearly 300 more than the same date last season
+- Through March 22, 2018, flu cases were pacing nearly 300 more than the same date the previous season

-As this year has shown us, the flu is a serious illness that is not to be taken lightly.
+As last year has shown us, the flu is a serious illness that is not to be taken lightly.